Magyartanulas/magyartanulas.github.io/definite_indefinite.md

 **IMPORTANT NOTES**

 * The special `én <-> téged` conjugation is definite.
 Naturally, it won't always make sense to use it.
-* The sibilant verbs olvas & néz, gets a different conjugation in the second person.
+* The sibilant verbs `olvas` & `néz`, gets a different conjugation in the second person.

 If there is an object in the sentence, then the definite conjugation is used when there is `a/az, ez(eke)t a/az, az(oka)t a/az` in a sentence. *Any other time*, the indefinite conjugation is used.

 **Definite**

-* Láttam a fát. - *I saw the tree.*
+* Láttam a fát. - (I saw the tree.)
-* István olvassa ezt a könyvet. - *István is reading this book.*
+* István olvassa ezt a könyvet. - (István is reading this book.)
-* A fiú ütötte azt az ajtót. - *The boy hit that door.*
+* A fiú ütötte azt az ajtót. - (The boy hit that door.)

 **Indefinite**

-* Mit/kit látsz? *What/who did you see?*
+* Mit/kit látsz? - (What/who did you see?)
-* Láttam egy macskát. - *I saw a cat.*
+* Láttam egy macskát. - (I saw a cat.)
-* Állok a szék mellett. *I am standing next to the chair.*
+* Állok a szék mellett. - (I am standing next to the chair.)

 ## Listening
 ---